YalePrivacyLab/tracker-profiles/trackers/InMobi.md

 ## About

-[InMobi](https://www.inmobi.com/) is private, Indian-based advertising behemoth.
+[InMobi](https://www.inmobi.com/) is a private, Indian-based advertising behemoth.
 It has relationships with over 30,000 companies and app developers.
 It has approximately 1,500 employees in offices in 12 different countries.
 [See also: OpenCorporates](https://opencorporates.com/companies/us_ca/C3422070)

 InMobi's founder, in a recent [Forbes article,](http://www.forbesindia.com/article/leaderboard/inmobi-wants-to-glue-your-attention-to-your-lock-screen/53095/1) stated that "Consumers will move from seeking content to consuming what is shown to them."